momchilosavic/keycloak/README.md

 ![image](https://github.com/momchilosavic/keycloak/assets/48445874/cc937fdd-ac4a-44be-9c44-0ec479e46558)
 ### Expose Keycloak for access outside of your cluster
 #### Explanation
-Kubernetes cluster used for deployment have nginx ingress controller running, so I only created new ingress object that maps “/” route to the Keycloak service.
+Kubernetes cluster used for deployment has nginx ingress controller running, so I only created new ingress object that maps “/” route to the Keycloak service.
 DNS name of AWS NLB that is mapped with ingress nginx controller Load Balancer service is used to access Keycloak portal.<br />
 I won’t provide ingress controller manifest as it is cloud provider dependent.<br />
 As alternative, service with NodePort could be used. <br />
 #### Test